2012 Gaza War: Background

-The Gaza Strip is defined by the 1949 Armistice lines following the 1948 Arab–Israeli war.
-About 1.1 of 1.5 million residents of Gaza are registered as refugees from the war.
-Egypt occupied Gaza from 1948 to 1967 and with the Six-Day War Israel became the occupying power.

 In late December 2008, a series of escalations culminated in Israel launching aerial and naval attacks on Gaza and a few days later, a ground invasion.
 The conflict resulted in between 1,166 and 1,417 Palestinian and 13 Israeli deaths (4 from friendly fire), with significant damage to infrastructure in Gaza.
 It ended with a unilateral ceasefire by Israel, followed by Hamas declaring a one-week ceasefire.

 The Palestinian-Israeli conflict in its current form dates to the split in the Palestinian Authority in 2006, which precipitated an armed conflict between Hamas and Fatah.
-By June 2007, Hamas had taken over the Government in Gaza and ousted its rival Fatah.
+By June 2007, Hamas] had taken over the Government in Gaza and ousted its rival Fatah.
 Following the takeover, Israel and Egypt largely sealed their border crossings with Gaza, making Gaza's economic and humanitarian position precarious.
 The International Committee of the Red Cross declared that Israel's blockade of Gaza constituted "collective punishment" and was a violation of international humanitarian law, and the UN Food and Agriculture Organization report on Gaza also concluded that the blockade was illegal.
 A UN Report of the Secretary-General's Panel of Inquiry described Israel's naval enforcement of the blockade as legal and appropriate.
 Israel withdrew its civilian and military personnel in 2005.
-However, the United States, United Nations, and Arab League consider Israel to be an occupying power in the territory, as it controls the Strip's air and sea borders, as well as its contact with the West Bank.
-Hamas is a Palestinian Islamist armed group designated as a terrorist organization by the United States, the European Union, Canada, and Japan.
-It has called for the destruction of Israel since 1988.
-Russia, Turkey, and Norway do not designate Hamas as a terrorist organization.

 Tensions between Israel and the Hamas-governed Gaza Strip continued as the two sides experienced periodic fighting, which saw a major escalation in late 2008.
 Israel launched Operation Cast Lead in three weeks of air and ground assaults.
 The Israeli Ministry of Foreign Affairs stated that the action was a response to repeated rocket and mortars fire into Israel starting in December 2008, rising to 2,378 attacks over an eleven-month period leading to the operation.
 In the aftermath of the operation, there was a significant reduction in rocket and mortar fire from Gaza into Israel.